Francis A. Willey (born July 21st, 1969) is a Canadian self taught, traditional 35mm film photographer.

 "we are soulful and all have a unique and wise voice to share".

-His goal is to inspire those to aspire to look more carefully with mindfulness to unravel the mysterious aspects of this life and to discover oneself in the arts.
+His goal is to inspire those to aspire to look more carefully to unravel the mysterious aspects of this life, and to discover oneself in the arts.

 On February 15th, 2011, he lost a tremendous amount to a tragic house fire destroying his home and his art and photographic negatives.
 The flames took his 35mm film camera, darkroom, typewriter and poetry and his worldly possessions.
 The greatest loss from the fire was his cat Poem.
 Some of the images in these galleries are what remained from the devastation of that day.
 Now new art rises from the ashes.